 Eastman Kodak Co is a United States-based company.
 The company operates via several business segments: Print Systems, Enterprise Inkjet Systems, Kodak Software, Brand, Film and Imaging, Advanced Materials and 3D Printing Technology and Eastman Business Park.
 The print systems segment which derives majority revenue offers digital and traditional products and services to various businesses, such as commercial print and book publishing, and this segment contributes over half of total revenue.
 The company has a global business presence, with overseas markets accounting for a majority of revenue.

 When interest rates are low, small-cap stocks begin to shine and outpace larger companies in value.
-A small-cap stock is a stock with a market capitalization between $300 million and $2 billion.
-These stocks are just one of many asset classes you can hold in your investor portfolio to add a unique layer of diversification and potential, no matter where you are in your investing journey.
+These stocks are stocks with a market capitalization between $300 million and $2 billion.
+These stocks are just one of many asset classes you can hold in your investment portfolio to add a unique layer of diversification and potential, no matter where you are in your investing journey.

 Overview: Small Cap Stock

 When you own a small-cap stock, it means that you own a share of a corporation with a smaller total market capitalization.
-Small-cap stocks are most often found in the tech, industrial, healthcare and financial service sectors.
-Some examples of companies trading as small cap stocks include:
+These stocks are most often found in the tech, industrial, healthcare and financial service sectors.
+Some examples of companies trading as small-cap stocks include:

 - Southwestern Energy Company (NYSE: SWN)